The seven Do’s and Don’ts of divorce and children

 matters in front of them.

 3. Do not use your children to spy on your ex-partner.
+Don’t

-Don’t ask them who Mom or Dad is now dating.
+ask them who Mom or Dad is now dating.

-the long run will back fire against you.
+will back fire against you.

 5. Do not use your children as go-betweens to deliver